List of RG Veda characters: Other characters

 The previous emperor is never referred to by any specific name.
 The story begins with him being defeated and beheaded by Taishakuten.
 We do not know much about him other than he appeared to be well liked by his people and ruled wisely.
 Taishakuten, Ashura-ō, and many of the parents of the six stars served under the previous emperor as his soldiers and bodyguards.
 However, through flashbacks it is shown that he had an incestuous relationship with his younger sister, Sonsei-ō.
-When she bore his child (Kujaku) he had them both locked up in a cave to hide his sin.
+When she gave birth to their child Kujaku he had them both locked up in a cave to hide his sin.
 Ashura-ō, and through him Taishakuten, appear to be the only other characters that discovered this information before Kujaku reveals it at the end.